arcus-azure/arcus.observability/docs/preview/02-Features/correlation.md

         // The function that will generate the operation ID header value.
         // (default: new `Guid`).
         options.Operation.GenerateId = () => $"Operation-{Guid.NewGuid()}";

+        // Configuration on the operation parent ID.
+        // -----------------------------------------

+        // Whether to extract the operation parent ID from the request or not (default: true). options.OperationParent.ExtractFromRequest = false;

+        // The header that will contain the full operation parent ID (default: Request-Id). options.OperationParent.OperationParentHeaderName = "Request-Id";

+        // The function that will generate the operation parent ID when it shouldn't be extracted from the request. options.OperationParent.GenerateId = () => $"Parent-{Guid.newGuid()}";
     });
 }
 ```